OmniCode: A Benchmark for Evaluating Software Engineering Agents: Introduction

-\item \textbf{Responding to code review.} Coding agents today act in a partnership with human engineers, and we envision a future where LLMs provide initial drafts of a patch, which a human engineer then critiques.
-We compile a dataset of partly-correct patches paired with code-review feedback on how to best correct them, and task models with completing or fixing the patch given the code review.
+\item \textbf{Responding to code review.} Coding agents today act in partnership with human engineers, providing initial drafts of a patch, which a human engineer then critiques.
+We compile a dataset of partly-correct patches paired with code-review feedback on how to best correct them.

-\item \textbf{Enforcing style guidelines.} Code style is important for conforming to project-specific norms as well as ensuring safe and idiomatic coding practices.
-In this task, we present the agent with a selection of style violations in a file and test the ability of an LLM to fix them.
-Flagged code includes functions with high complexity, unsafe direct access of union members or assigning outputs of functions that return null.
+\item \textbf{Enforcing style guidelines.} Code style is important for conforming to project-specific norms and ensuring safe coding practices.
+We task the agent with fixing selections of style violations.
+These include functions with high complexity, unsafe direct access of union members or assigning outputs of functions that return null.

 \end{enumerate}